thecmdrunner/quick-vm/README.md

 Setup a Windows VM very easily and quickly on any Arch, Debian or Fedora system using RedHat KVM.

 Now that [NVIDIA has enabled GPU Passthrough for Windows based Virtual Machines](https://nvidia.custhelp.com/app/answers/detail/a_id/5173)(no more Code 43!), this project will also include easy setup and configuration for passing through NVIDIA GPUs in KVM and interfacing Windows apps from linux via [WinApps](https://github.com/Fmstrat/winapps/).
-Till then, read [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) and .
+Till then, read [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) and [Arch Wiki - PCI Passthrough](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).

 ## Getting Started